 Please note that guidance documents have been provided in good faith, are accurate at the date of issue and may require tailoring to your college's particular circumstances.

-Documents are generally saved in date order with the most recent first; however, as Government guidance is normally automatically updated as changes occur, these documents are placed at the top of each section.
-Due to the amount of information gathered over this period we have 'archived' some of the older documents, and you'll now find these towards the end of the page.
-Below, you will find information and links under the following headings.
+Documents are generally saved in date order with the most recent first; however, as Government guidance is normally automatically updated as changes occur, these documents are placed towards the top of each section.
+Due to the amount of information gathered over this period we have 'archived' some of the older documents - if there's something you're looking for and you can't find it here contact the Employment Team at firstname.lastname@example.org

 The helpline, run by Irwin Mitchell LLP, is fully operational and available for members to contact about all employment related issues, including Coronavirus/Covid-19.
 You can contact them here: AoC Employment Helpine